Morning Glory Care: Essential Growing Tips & Guide

 Spring

-Start seeds indoors 4-6 weeks before the last frost date or sow them directly into the garden once the soil has warmed.
-Harden off seedlings before transplanting them outdoors.
+In spring, start seeds indoors 4-6 weeks before the last frost date or sow them directly into the garden once the soil has warmed.
+If starting indoors, harden off seedlings by gradually exposing them to outdoor conditions before transplanting.

 Summer

-Provide support for the vines to climb, such as trellises or fences.
-Water regularly, especially during dry spells, and apply a balanced fertilizer every 4-6 weeks.
+During the summer months, provide support for the climbing vines using trellises or fences.
+Water regularly, especially during dry spells, and apply a balanced fertilizer every 4-6 weeks to promote healthy growth.

 Fall